 Doorknobs are a commonly touched area, so it would be best if you opened doors for your clients.
 Any chance to avoid touching a shared surface will make everyone feel more comfortable.
-For your restroom, place a trash can (with a foot pedal) by the door so the client can use paper towel to open the door and easily discard it.
+For your restroom, place a trash can (with a foot pedal) by the door so the client can use a paper towel to open the door and easily discard it.
 This won't eliminate the need to disinfect, but it's good practice.

 Filling out forms

 It has been reported that coronavirus can last on different types of paper from 3 hours to 4 days.
 The best solution to this problem is using online intake forms.
 This is how we handle it with ClinicSense.
-The client books their appointment, we send them their intake form, they fill it out and submit it online, then it's ready for you to view within your ClinicSense account.
-No pens or paper involved and totally touchless.
+The client books their appointment, we send them their intake form, they fill it out and submit it online, and then it's ready for you to view within your ClinicSense account.
+No pens or paper are involved and totally touchless.